 After giving them some time for this, we look at their answers.
 My students’ answers tended to be the American English versions as most of the Western teachers at my school were American.

 I ask my students why they think I asked them to label these pictures and hopefully the right answer comes out: all of these pictures have two names.

 I then ask them to go back through the pictures and label them with both the American English name and the British English name, if they know the British English name.

 We go through the PowerPoint to make sure the students have all the answers.
 Here’s an example:

 We then take some time to look at the spelling differences.
 The students form four groups and I give each group 12 words to sort without telling the students how to sort them, although they quickly figure it out since we’re talking about American and British English.
-I chose the words from https://en.oxforddictionaries.com/spelling/british-and-spelling.
+I chose the words from an article on the spelling differences.

 Then comes the song assignment.
 I put the students in pairs and ask them to write a song that includes 10 pairs of American and British English words.
 The students then sing the songs in class; while they perform, I complete the rubric at the bottom of the assignment sheet.
 Because my particular students were not familiar with British English, the objective of this assignment for them was to teach themselves and their classmates some British English words.

 One thing I think it’s important to talk about is which version of English is more common.
 We sometimes forget that many non-Western countries speak British English, like Fiji, where I lived when I was in high school, as Fiji was a British colony until 1970.
 It’s worth having the students look into how many countries speak American English and how many speak British English to see which one is more commonly spoken.

 Last is the test, though it’s a pretty easy one.